How do I rezone my land?

 519.02) for the purpose of promoting the public’s health, safety, and

 morals.
+(County zoning is defined in ORC 303).
 Through legislative action, a township creates zones with

 corresponding regulations.
 If a property owner wishes to have the zoning